 Running Simulations & Tools

 This chapter assumes you already know how to assemble graphs and engines (see the :doc:../user_guide).
-Here we focus on operationalising the flow: FGBuilder engine Simulator analyzer.
+Here we focus on operationalising the flow: FGBuilder engine Simulator snapshots.

 1. Quick Smoke Test (main.py)